<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1822615684631785&amp;ev=PageView&amp;noscript=1"/>

 GMass has a sentiment analyzer that gauges whether each reply is (likely) positive, negative, or neutral.

-And you can use GMass’s feature called The Gate to pick a template to send one-click quick responses to replies.
+And you can use GMass’s feature called The Reply Project to respond to your replies in record time.

 Extended campaign reporting and info